AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_start/readme.md

 # Circular Linked List - Insertion at the Beginning

-This program contains an implementation of a **SCircular Linked List** with the ability to **insert a node at the beginning** of the list.
+This program contains an implementation of a **Circular Linked List** with the ability to **insert a node at the beginning** of the list.

 ## Node Structure